Jonas Forman

 • Consider security and regulatory issues, such as GDPR requirements

 The quality of synthetic data is an area in which I'm particularly interested.
-CGI is working on a new project related to this that is quite exciting.
+CGI recently partnered with Karlstad University* to find better methods for assessing synthetic data quality and to co-publish a research paper.
 Feel free to contact me to discuss synthetic data, data usage, or AI in general.
-You also can explore CGI’s AI capabilities and experience at cgi.com.
+You also can explore CGI’s AI capabilities and experience.

 About this author